MaximilianVolt/GMS2_scripts/advanced_circular_bar/README_bar.txt

 	// EDGES:
 		// 0 = FLAT (NONE)
 		// 1 = ROUND
-		// 2 = BUBBLY
+		// 2 = CHEVRON
-		// 3 = CHEVRON
+		// 3 = RECTANGLE
-		// 4 = RECTANGLE
+		// 4 = BUBBLY ON TOP
+		// 5 = BUBBLY ON CENTER
+		// 6 = BUBBLY ON BOTTOM
+		// 7 = DART ON TOP
+		// 8 = DART ON CENTER
+		// 9 = DART ON BOTTOM
-		// 5 = DIAMOND ON TOP
+		// 10 = DIAMOND ON TOP
-		// 6 = DIAMOND ON CENTER
+		// 11 = DIAMOND ON CENTER
-		// 7 = DIAMOND ON BOTTOM
+		// 12 = DIAMOND ON BOTTOM
-		// 8 = TRIANGLE ON TOP
+		// 13 = TRIANGLE ON TOP
-		// 9 = TRIANGLE ON CENTER
+		// 14 = TRIANGLE ON CENTER
-		// 10 = TRIANGLE ON BOTTOM
+		// 15 = TRIANGLE ON BOTTOM
-		// 11 = TRAPEZOID ON TOP
+		// 16 = TRAPEZOID ON TOP
-		// 12 = TRAPEZOID ON CENTER
+		// 17 = TRAPEZOID ON CENTER
-		// 13 = TRAPEZOID ON BOTTOM
+		// 18 = TRAPEZOID ON BOTTOM
-		// 14 = ROUNDED DIAMOND ON TOP
+		// 19 = ROUNDED DIAMOND ON TOP
-		// 15 = ROUNDED DIAMOND ON CENTER
+		// 20 = ROUNDED DIAMOND ON CENTER
-		// 16 = ROUNDED DIAMOND ON BOTTOM
+		// 21 = ROUNDED DIAMOND ON BOTTOM
-		// 17 = DART ON TOP
-		// 18 = DART ON CENTER
-		// 19 = DART ON BOTTOM

 	------------------------------
 	2. Call the script